 Under certain circumstances and dependent on applicable law, you may have the right to request that we:

-- provide you with a copy of any personal information which we hold about you and further information on our processing of your personal information;
+provide you with a copy of any personal information which we hold about you and further information on our processing of your personal information;

-- (where our processing of your personal information is based on consent or on being necessary to take steps prior to entering into an employment contract, or where permitted under applicable law) to obtain a portable copy of your personal information or to request that we provide such a copy to a third party;
+(where our processing of your personal information is based on consent or on being necessary to take steps prior to entering into an employment contract, or where permitted under applicable law) to obtain a portable copy of your personal information or to request that we provide such a copy to a third party where technically feasible;

-- consider any valid objections which you have to our use of your personal information (where we are relying on our legitimate interests (or those of a third party) as the basis for the processing or that the processing is in the public interest);
+consider any valid objections which you have to our use of your personal information (where we are relying on our legitimate interests (or those of a third party) as the basis for the processing or that the processing is in the public interest) (“right to object”);

-- (in the limited circumstances where our processing is based on your having provided consent to the collection, processing, and transfer of your personal data for a specific purpose) to withdraw your consent for that specific processing at any time with effect for the future;
+(where our processing is based on your having provided consent to the collection, processing, and transfer of your personal data for a specific purpose) to withdraw your consent for that specific processing at any time with effect for the future;

-- provide a copy of any agreement under which your personal data is transferred outside of the EEA or Australia.
+provide a copy of any agreement under which your personal data is transferred outside of the EEA, UK or Australia.

-Please contact us by email to privacy[at]logicmonitor.com or by writing to LogicMonitor, 820 State St. Floor 5, Santa Barbara CA 93101 to exercise any of these rights.
-Alternately you may contact us by phone at +1 (805) 617-3884.
+Please contact us by email to [email protected] or by writing to LogicMonitor, 820 State St. Floor 5, Santa Barbara CA 93101 to exercise any of these rights.
+Alternatively, you may contact us by phone at +1 (805) 617-3884.

-We will consider all such requests and provide our response within the time period stated by applicable law.
+We will consider all such requests and provide our response within the period stated by applicable law.
 Please note, however, that certain personal information may be exempt from such requests in certain circumstances, which may include if we need to keep processing your personal information for LogicMonitor’s legitimate interests or to comply with a legal obligation or where otherwise permitted under applicable law.
 There will be certain circumstances where the right does not apply to you under law, and we will review this when we consider a request.